Ouk Chaktrang Ouk Chaktrang

 Counting Rules

-To prevent the games going on forever, there are rules that will declare the game a draw if it does not end in a certain number of moves, similar to Chess's 50-move rule.
+To prevent the games from going on forever, there are rules that will declare the game a draw if it does not end in a certain number of moves, similar to Chess's 50-move rule.
 The maximum number of moves allowed will be called the limit.

-During the endgame, one of the player will most likely have some advantage and be the one trying to win, chasing the other's king into checkmate, while the other player try to escape with a draw.
+During the endgame, one of the players will most likely have some advantage and be the one trying to win, chasing the other's king into checkmate, while the other player try to escape with a draw.
 For the purpose of this rule document the player with advantage will be called the chasing player, while the one with disadvantage will be called the escaping player.

 In real over-the-board games, the escaping player verbally counts their moves.
 On PyChess, the current count and the limit are shown on the escaping player's side.